 The 1965 Washington quarter is a unique and transitional coin in U.S. numismatic history.
-Although it was the first U.S. quarter minted without silver, it still carries a potential for value, especially among collectors who are aware of certain errors or high-grade specimens.
+Although it was the first U.S. quarter minted without silver, it still has potential value, especially among collectors aware of specific errors or high-grade specimens.
 Let’s explore why this coin holds significance, its history, and how it might have hidden value in your pocket change.

 The 1965 Washington quarter marks a pivotal shift in U.S. coinage.
-Prior to this year, quarters, dimes, and half dollars were minted using 90% silver.
-However, due to the rising price of silver and fears that the value of the metal would exceed the coin’s face value, the U.S. Mint transitioned to a copper-nickel alloy.
+Before this year, quarters, dimes, and half dollars were minted using 90% silver.
+However, due to the rising prices of silver and fears that the metal’s value would exceed the coin’s face value, the U.S. Mint transitioned to a copper-nickel alloy.
 President Lyndon B. Johnson’s Coinage Act of 1965 officially ended silver in dimes and quarters, and these coins were instead struck with a copper core clad in a copper-nickel alloy.

 1965 Quarter Value Chart